gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 # Objective

-Large parts of our information society rely on the following [capabilities of cryptography](https://pkic.org/#public-key-infrastructure).
+Large parts of our information society rely on secure communications, which in turn rely on the following [capabilities of cryptography](https://pkic.org/#public-key-infrastructure).

 - Authenticity: We verify that we communicate with the right entity, before we send or receive content.
 - Integrity: We verify that the message we received is the one that was sent.